Chinese speech synthesis: NeoSpeech

 There is an online interactive demonstration for NeoSpeech speech synthesis, which accepts Chinese characters and also pinyin if it's enclosed in their proprietary "VTML" markup.

 Mac OS

 Mac OS had Chinese speech synthesizers available up to version 9.
 This was removed in 10.0 and reinstated in 10.7 (Lion).

 Historical corpus-based synthesizers (no longer available)

 A corpus-based approach was taken by Tsinghua University in SinoSonic, with the Harbin dialect voice data taking 800 Megabytes.
 This was planned to be offered as a download but the link was never activated.
-Nowadays, references to it can be found only on Internet Archive.
+Nowadays, only references to it can be found on Internet Archive.

 Bell Labs' approach, which was demonstrated online in 1997 but subsequently removed, was described in a monograph "Multilingual Text-to-Speech Synthesis: The Bell Labs Approach" (Springer, October 31, 1997, ISBN 978-0-7923-8027-6), and the former employee who was responsible for the project, Chilin Shih (who subsequently worked at the University of Illinois) put some notes about her methods on her website.